Biotechnology Training Program Curriculum

 Required courses and programmatic elements

-- Frontiers of Biotechnology – CHEM 797T: (3 credits).
+- Frontiers of Biotechnology – CHEM 797T / VASCI 797T: (3 credits).
 The course is offered every Fall semester.

 - One life sciences elective (3 credits; only required for students in the College of Engineering and Department of Polymer Science and Engineering) or One quantitative biology elective (3 credit hours; only required for students in all other Departments) from the two lists below.
 Other courses may be accepted with approval of the BTP Curriculum Committee Chair (Michael Henson, email@example.com).

 - Four laboratory modules – CHEM-ENG 690B (4 creditss total) completed during your Ph.D. degree studies.
 Laboratory modules are offered throughout the year; see btp.umass.edu/events/btp-lab-modules for a current list of available modules.
 Starting in 2021, you will need to register for a course to be announced with a number of credit hours consistent with the number of modules you will complete that semester (e.g. 2 credit hours for 2 modules)

 - One BTP journal club – CHEM-ENG 797T (1 credit) during your Ph.D. degree studies.
 The course will be offered every Spring semester starting in the spring semester of 2021.
 You will need to register for a spring semester course to be announced.

 - One BTP seminar series – CHEM-ENG 691B (1 credit) during your Ph.D. degree studies.
 BTP-affiliated seminars are offered throughout the year; see https://btp.umass.edu/seminars/ for a list of seminars for the current semester.
-Starting in the fall semester of 2021, you will need to register for a course to be announced and attend at least 8 seminars in the academic year for which you registered.
+Although it is offered in the Spring semester, you will need to attend at least 8 seminars in the academic year.
 Keep track of all the seminars you attend as you will need to provide it during the student annual report.
-Offered Fall and Spring

 - Industrial Externship.
 Required for NIH-funded BTP Fellows.
 You are encouraged to complete your externship during the spring/summer of your second year of BTP support, although earlier externship dates will be accepted.
-Students should seek assistance from their Ph.D. advisor, other BTP faculty and the BTP program administrator Sovann-Malis Loeung (email@example.com) for identifying externship opportunities.
+Students should seek assistance from their Ph.D. advisor, other BTP faculty and the BTP program coordinator (firstname.lastname@example.org) for identifying externship opportunities.